Kwasi Kwarteng: Chancellor of the Exchequer (2022)

+Post-dismissal as Chancellor (2022–2024)

 Following Truss's resignation and Rishi Sunak's appointment as Prime Minister, Kwarteng said in a November 2022 interview that he warned Truss that she was "going too fast" with her ill-fated economic plans.
 Kwarteng stated he had urged her to "slow down" after the mini-budget.
 He maintained he told Truss it was "mad" to sack him, and if she did she would last just "three or four weeks [...]
 Little did I know it was only going to be six days."
 In December 2022 Kwarteng said he regretted having been "too impatient" over the mini-budget, and that there was "no tactical subtlety whatsoever. [...]
 People got carried away, myself included."
 Kwarteng maintains he and Truss were too rushed to consider economic and political results from their policies.
 Kwarteng maintains Truss and her team lost perspective over the budget and its political or financial results.

 In February 2024, Kwarteng announced that he would not seek re-election as an MP at the 2024 general election.